derek-watson14/Thunderstruck/Project_Planning/WEEKLY_STATUS.md

 Meeting Recording:

 **Derek:**
-- Last Week:
+- Last Week: Cleaned up files in the repo, and updated it's structure to be more modular and follow the 'Application Factory' pattern
-- This Week:
+- This Week: Will hook up the HTML and CSS files to be served by our existing routes and work with our existing forms.
-- Obstacles:
+- Obstacles: n/a

 **Margarita:**
 - Last Week: Finalized mockup HTML templates and CSS stylesheet, learned how to use Javascript.